Ukrainians flee cities under fire, US expected to ban Russian oil imports

 By Steve Holland and Pavel Polityuk

-WASHINGTON/LVIV, Ukraine, March 8 (Reuters) - The Ukrainian government on Tuesday accused Russian forces of shelling a humanitarian corridor it had promised to open to let residents flee the besieged port of Mariupol as the civilian death toll in the conflict mounted.
+WASHINGTON/LVIV, Ukraine, March 8 (Reuters) - The Ukrainian government on Tuesday accused Russian forces of shelling a humanitarian corridor that Moscow had promised to open to let residents flee the besieged port of Mariupol as the civilian death toll in the conflict mounted.

 U.S. President Joe Biden was expected to announce a ban on Russian oil later on Tuesday, a significant step in Western powers' response to the Russian invasion.

-With the war in its 13th day, the number of refugees who have fled Ukraine has surged past 2 million in what the United Nations describes as one of the fastest exoduses in modern times.
+With the war in its 13th day, the number of refugees who have fled Ukraine to neighbouring countries has surged past 2 million in what the United Nations describes as one of the fastest exoduses in modern times.

 In Mariupol, hundreds of thousands of people have been sheltering under bombardment without water or power for more than a week.